-- MPR hours indicate when an apprentice is potentially ready for advancement or rerate. - MPRs are evaluated by the Committee at least once every six months to review an apprentice's progress and program status. - OJT hours from MPRs are reported monthly to BOLI which also monitors an apprentice's progress and program status.
+- MPR hours indicate when an apprentice is potentially ready for advancement or rerate. - MPRs are evaluated by the Committee at least once every six months to review an apprentice's progress and program status. - OJT from MPRs is reported monthly to BOLI which also monitors an apprentice's progress and program status.